Ole Gunnar Solskjær: 1998–99 season: Continental Treble

 Solskjær stayed at Old Trafford even though other clubs showed interest in the player in 1998.
 He refused an offer from Tottenham Hotspur, after Manchester United had accepted a £5.5 million bid for him.
 He scored his first goals of the 1998–99 campaign in a 4–1 victory over Charlton Athletic on 9 September 1998, netting in the 38th and 63rd minutes.
 On 11 November, Solskjær put two past Nottingham Forest in a 2–1 win, helping United advance to the fifth round of the League Cup.
 He scored his third brace of the season against Tottenham Hotspur on 12 December, scoring in the 11th and 18th minute of an eventual 2–2 draw.
 After again turning down a move away from Manchester United, this time to West Ham, Solskjær came on in the 81st minute of Manchester United's FA Cup fourth round tie against rivals Liverpool on 24 January with United 1–0 down at the time; shortly after Dwight Yorke's equaliser, Solskjær scored the winning goal in injury time.

 On 6 February, Solskjær came off the bench in the 71st minute during United's 8–1 win over Nottingham Forest and went onto to score four goals in the last 12 minutes of the match.
 This has been described as one of his most impressive feats.
 Manchester United sealed the Premier League title on 16 May, the last day of the season, against Tottenham Hotspur after coming from behind to win 2–1, with Solskjær winning his second Premier League title in three years.
 Solskjær started in the 1999 FA Cup final against Newcastle on 22 May, playing the whole match as United won 2–0 and completed the double.

 On 26 May, Manchester United faced German team Bayern Munich in the 1999 UEFA Champions League final at Camp Nou.
 Mario Basler scored from a free kick in the sixth minute putting Bayern ahead.
 With United still trailing, Teddy Sheringham was introduced in the 67th minute, while Solskjær was brought on for Andy Cole in the 81st minute.
-Sheringham scored the equaliser at precisely 36 seconds into stoppage time, and shortly after the following kick-off United forced a corner.
+Sheringham scored the equaliser at exactly 36 seconds into stoppage time, and shortly after the following kick-off United forced a corner.
 David Beckham took the corner kick, finding Sheringham who headed the ball across the goal, it then being poked into the roof of the net by Solskjær (the goal being timed at 90+2:17').
 The Norwegian's winning goal helped the team secure the Treble and cemented his own place in United folklore.
 Solskjær finished the season with 12 league goals in 19 games (9 starts).